A symbol representing the blue rose.

 Wonderstruck by Brian Selznick

-The Marvels by Brian Selznick - As you can probably tell, I really like this guy's illustrations and the stories he tells, even now that I'm older <3
+The Marvels by Brian Selznick - As you can probably tell, I really love this guy's illustrations and the stories he tells, even now that I'm older <3

 The Secret Series (series) by Pseudonymous Bosch

 The 39 Clues (series) by various authors - I read literally ALL of these when I was 11-12 even though there are like 50 of them.
-Thinking back to the concepts they explored makes me think I'd hate them if I read them now, but I bet they've left at least a little mark on my mind due to how many of them I read.
+Thinking back to the concepts they explored makes me think I'd hate them if I read them now, but I bet they've left at least a little mark on my mind due to how many of them I read, so I will remember them here.

 ...Now That I'm Older